Romania's ruling coalition could rupture as elections loom

 "At least the sale of a majority stake in Electrica is highly unlikely, as we know the (Social Democrats) won't like to embark alone on any large privatisation drive," said a Bucharest-based economist of an international bank.

-"This situation does not bode well in terms of credibility," the economist said.
+"This situation does note bode well in terms of credibility," the economist said.